karbudzik/Java-exercise-4-Text-analyser/README.md

 `[ G -> 2.16] [ R -> 5.36] ....<and the rest>` % of in whole text of all the letters

-# Requirements
-1. The main goal is to implement all classes exactly how they're presented in the class diagram.
-Please, analyse it carefully multiple times and make sure that your implementation is compatibly with it at the end.
-2. Don't focus to much on the validity of your results.
-For now, the software design is your priority,
-3. Remember about different kind access modifiers.
-Small tip: you need to use the default access modifier to implement the code according to the UML class diagram.
-4. Private methods are not shown on the diagram.
-You are free to implement any necessary/helpful private methods in any class.
-5. Use the Iterator interface from java.util.
-You don’t have to create your own.
-6. **The input files will only consist of alphabetic characters and white spaces.**
-7. The input file will consist both upper and lower case characters.
-You should use only one case to ensure that the results of the analysis will be consistent.
-8. Handle only those exceptions which are required to be handled by the functions and methods you use.
-9. The structure of packages tree is not restricted by anything but clean code principles.
-10. Don't think too much about the idea of interfaces.
-Just do it.
-We'll discuss  this topic later.

-# Description

-##  IterableText
- It's an interface.
-Create the interface with required methods signuteres.

-## FileContent
-class responsible for reading text files and providing its content through implementing **IterableText ** interface.
-The content will be provided through methods **charIterator() ** and **wordIterator().**

 ## CharIterator
  successively iterates over alphabetic characters (single letters) of the text.
 It skips all other characters (like white-spaces).
 Implements next() and hasNext() from **Iterator ** interface.
 NOTE: Chars are represented as Strings for the sake of simplicity.
 Remember that characters’ case (UPPER or lower) should be consistent in our analysis.